saikalyankanika/react-sample-ksk/README.md

 - IAM_ROLE_ARN with the arn for the github-oidc-provider-aws role created in the last step

 #### Root Domain Hosted Zone and ACM certificate
-This is the hosted zone for the domain I registered with AWS Route 53.
+This is the hosted zone for the root domain I registered with AWS Route 53.
 This will act as the parent domain.
-This hosted zone needs to be there in your AWS account in the specified region and a valid ACM certificate should be there for the root domain.
+The root domain hosted zone needs to be there in your AWS account in the specified region and a valid ACM certificate should be there for the root domain.

 For more info read: